readthedocs/sphinx_rtd_theme/docs/installing.rst

     We recommend that you pin the version of Sphinx that your project is built with.
     We won't release sphinx-rtd-theme without marking its compatibility with Sphinx.
 So if you do not pin ``sphinx-rtd-theme`` itself, you will always get the *latest compatible* release.

-    More information is available in Read the Docs' documentation: :doc:`rtd:guides/reproducible-builds`
+    More information is available in Read the Docs' documentation on :doc:`rtd:guides/reproducible-builds`.